Dehri-on-Sone railway station

-Dehri-on-Sone railway station (station code: DOS) is on the Gaya–Mughalsarai section of the Grand Chord line.
+Dehri-on-Sone railway station (station code: DOS) is on the Gaya–Pandit Deen Dayal Upadhyaya Junction section of the Grand Chord line.
 It stands next to the Nehru Setu and serves Dehri and the surrounding areas in Rohtas district in the Indian state of Bihar.
-It's located on the banks of Son river, a tributary of river Ganges.
+It is located on the banks of Son river, a tributary of river Ganges.

 History

 The Grand Chord was commissioned in 1906.